Table of Contents

 An Intriguing History of Mercer House

 Our tour guide provided a very detailed and interesting back story on the history of Savannah.
-The house was originally designed by New York architect John S. Norris in 1860.
+John S. Norris originally designed the house in 1860.
 The construction began.
 General Hugh W. Mercer wanted his prominent family to live in the house however, the civil war nixed that dream.
 Although he was the great-grandfather of renowned songwriter Johnny Mercer, no Mercer ever lived in the house.
 However, the notoriety of the book based on Jim Williams’ life has made Mercer House a must-do tour.
 The guide mentioned the home’s role in several movies, including Midnight in the Garden of Good and Evil, Swamp Thing, and the Civil War epic Glory.

 They exquisitely restored the house, as many of the original furnishings came from his private art and antique collection.
 James A. Williams was an architectural genius, restoring over 20 Savannah mansions with his flair for design elements.
 It is obvious that attention to detail is everywhere in this gracious home.
 Most notably in the faux marble molding that was done by hand and the stained glass skylight above the stairs.

 The Mercer Williams House is rumored to be haunted, and our tour guide shared some of the home’s ghost stories and legends.
-There have been many reports of ghostly apparitions, unexplained noises, and other eerie occurrences.
+According to many reports, the historic home is plagued by ghostly apparitions, unexplained noises, and other eerie occurrences.
 Taking a tour of the Mercer Williams House is a fascinating glimpse into Savannah’s history and culture, with impressive architecture, handsome furnishings, and exciting stories to discover.

 Take a Savannah Georgia River Queen Boat Tour